G-quadruplex: Quadruplex prediction techniques

 Identifying and predicting sequences which have the capacity to form quadruplexes is an important tool in further understanding their role.
 Generally, a simple pattern match is used for searching for possible intrastrand quadruplex forming sequences: d(G3+N1-7G3+N1-7G3+N1-7G3+), where N is any nucleotide base (including guanine).
 This rule has been widely used in on-line algorithms.
 Although the rule effectively identifies sites of G-quadruplex formation, it also identifies a subset of the imperfect homopurine mirror repeats capable of triplex formation and C-strand i-motif formation.
 Moreover, these sequences also have the capacity to form slipped and foldback structures that are implicit intermediates in the formation of both quadruplex and triplex DNA structures.
 In one study, it was found that the observed number per base pair (i.e. the frequency) of these motifs has increased rapidly in the eumetazoa for which complete genomic sequences are available.
 This suggests that the sequences may be under positive selection enabled by the evolution of systems capable of suppressing non-B structure formation.

+More recently, advanced web-based toolboxes for identifying G-quadruplex forming sequences were developed, including user-friendly and open access version of G4Hunter based on sliding window approach or G4RNA Screener based on machine learning algorithm.